 - 7 I am quitting my job; can I continue with the critical illness cover if I pay?

-At Hooray Health & Protection we promise to share our knowledge to our clients completely free of charge to help grow our industry.
+Here at Hooray Health & Protection, we promise to share our knowledge with our clients completely free of charge to help grow our industry.

-This is the first in our series of posts on our most commonly asked product questions.
-We will be starting with Group Critical Illness Insurance as this is currently the product we are receiving the most questions regarding.
+This is the first in our series of posts highlighting our most commonly asked product questions.
+We are starting with Group Critical Illness Insurance because we receive the most questions about this product.

-Below we have provided the most commonly asked questions about Group Critical Illness and will continue to update this as the requests come through.
+Below are some of the most commonly asked questions about Group Critical Illness.
+We will continue to update this page as we receive more requests.

 What does Group Critical illness cover?

-A lump sum cash benefit will be provided to the employee which can be used in any way they see fit to help cover costs such as:
+A lump sum cash benefit will be provided to the employee, which can be used to help cover costs in any way they choose.
+Some common uses of the payment are:

 Is Business Critical Illness a Benefit in Kind?

-Group Critical Illness cover is usually considered a benefit in kind for employees covered under the policy.
-Employees will be liable for the tax on the premiums that the employer is paying.
-It is organised by HMRC who will deduct this from their personal allowance.
+Business Critical Illness cover is usually considered a benefit in kind.
+That means that employees will be liable for the tax on the premiums that the employer is paying.
+It is organised by HMRC, who will deduct this from their personal allowance.

 What Critical Illnesses are covered?

-We must stress each insurer is different but at Hooray Health & Protection we will always try and tailor to your business.
+Each insurer is different, but here at Hooray Health & Protection, we will always tailor your package to perfectly suit your business.

 How is Group Critical Illness taxed?